Distributional Limit Theory for Optimal Transport: Introduction

-An alternative way to benefit from OT data analysis tools while keeping away from high-dimensional inconvenience is to look at OT between projections of the target measures.
-Of all the possible approaches, the sliced Wasserstein metric, looking at one-dimensional projections, has received most attention in the literature (see \cite{Xi.Weed.2022.Nips,Manole.et.al.EJS,han2024max,xu2022central,Goldfeld.et.al.2022.statisticalinferenceregularizedoptimal}).
+An alternative way to benefit from OT data analysis tools {is to consider OT between projections which mitigates the issues inherent to high-dimensional problems}.
+Of all the possible approaches, the sliced Wasserstein metric, looking at one-dimensional projections, has received most attention in the literature (see \cite{Goldfeld.et.al.2022.statisticalinferenceregularizedoptimal,han2024max,Manole.et.al.EJS,Xi.Weed.2022.Nips,xu2022central}).
 In this line we comment briefly on the related CLTs, including some possible improvements over the available literature.